aaronpkelly/aaronpkelly.github.io/posts/withTOCs/toolsIUse.md

 The following are everyday computing tools i use (or really want to believe I do)

-The "-" character means the tool is no longer being used as much, and is in danger of being removed from the list
+The "?" character means the tool is no longer being used as much, and is in danger of being removed from the list

 # linux command-line tools

 ## audio

+- ? cmus
+- ? moc
-ogg123 - quick and dirty ogg player mpg123 - quick and dirty mp3 player
+- mpg123 - quick and dirty mp3 player
--cmus
-mplayer
+- mplayer
--moc
-asciicinema
+- ogg123 - quick and dirty ogg player

 ## video

+- ? asciicinema
+- ? mplayer

 ### mplayer
 Use in conjunction with youtube-dl to play movies in the console:
 ```